-Absences from the Final Examination: If you miss the Final Exam, please contact the Academic Counselling office of your Faculty of Registration as soon as you are able to do so.
+Absences from Final Examinations

+If you miss the Final Exam, please contact the Academic Counselling office of your Faculty of Registration as soon as you are able to do so.
 They will assess your eligibility to write the Special Examination (the name given by the University to a makeup Final Exam).